ghiscoding/slickgrid-universal-wiki/Migration-for-Angular-Aurelia-Slickgrid.md

 ### Backend Service API
 Note that the `BackendServiceApi` is no longer exposed in the `{Angular|Aurelia}GridInstance`, so if you wish to reference it (for example when you want to use it with an external export button), then create a reference while instantiating it.

-### Excel Export Service
+### Export Services
-You need to use the new `@slickgrid-universal/excel-export` package and register the service in your grid options.
+You need to use the new `@slickgrid-universal/excel-export` and/or `@slickgrid-universal/file-export` packages and register the service(s) in your grid options as shown below.
 ##### ViewModel
 ```ts
 import { ExcelExportService } from '@slickgrid-universal/excel-export';